Saturday, March 30, 2013

 Saturday: A Day of Mourning

 Why is this night different from all others?
 It has been a long one.
-She attempts to sleep, but when she closes her eyes, the horror of the day's events saturate her thoughts.
+She attempts to sleep, but when she closes her eyes, the horror of the day's events saturates her thoughts.
 She rises, eyes tired and swollen; she has cried for what seems an eternity.
 She slept but a couple of hours, the events of that dark Friday replaying in her mind, chased away any sleep that may have come.
-His body, shredded by the Roman whip, the thorns pressed in His brow.
+His body was shredded by the Roman whip, the thorns pressed into His brow.
 She stood and watched as they pierced His hands and precious feet…she was at His feet when they speared His side; the fountain spraying blood and water lingers on her clothing.
 She was far too exhausted when she made her way to bed.

 photo: Piper Green 2014

-“Through a few hours of worship and many ordinary life, they relive annually the growing tensions of the climatic week; the grieving farewells, shameful betrayal, guilty denial, and agonizing fear of the night before the end; the long, dark, deadly day of pain and forsakenness itself; an ecstatic daybreak of miracle and color, song and newborn life; and in between one eerie, restless day of burial and waiting…perhaps for nothing: a day which forces us to speak of hell and to conceive how it might be that God’s own Son, and therefore God’s own self, lay dead and cold within a sepulcher.”[1]
+Through a few hours of worship and many ordinary life, they relive annually the growing tensions of the climatic week; the grieving farewells, shameful betrayal, guilty denial, and agonizing fear of the night before the end; the long, dark, deadly day of pain and forsakenness itself; an ecstatic daybreak of miracle and color, song and newborn life; and in between one eerie, restless day of burial and waiting…perhaps for nothing: a day which forces us to speak of hell and to conceive how it might be that God’s own Son, and therefore God’s own self, lay dead and cold within a sepulcher.”[1]

 For His anger is but for a moment, His favor is for a lifetime; Weeping may last for the night, But a shout of joy comes in the morning {Psalm 30:5 NASB}.